deeppavlov/chatsky/docs/source/index.rst

    These classes provide a standardized way of interacting with different messaging services, allowing the application to work with multiple messaging platforms seamlessly.

-- **dff.messengers.telegram:** This package contains classes and functions specific to the Telegram messenger service.
+- **Telegram interface:** This package contains classes and functions specific to the Telegram messenger service.
 It provides an interface for the application to interact with Telegram, allowing it to send and receive messages, handle callbacks, and perform other actions.